hejoes/Order-Summary-component/README.md

 ### Where can i improve
-I used ton of margins and manual sizing in order to make section elements so what compatible with each other.
-The problem with manual sizing is that if i want to change 1 element, I have to change all elements in order to make them compatible with each other again.
+I used ton of margins, padding and manual sizing in order to make section elements compatible with each other.
+The problem with manual sizing is that if i want to change one element, I have to change all elements in order to make them compatible with each other again.
 This would be quite headache when moving on to responsive designs later on.